One of my favorite quotes that has been attributed to Joseph Smith is as follows:

 Joseph considered the practice of doctrinal excommunication “to much like methodism not Latter Dayism”

-I suspect that we all feel like Joseph Smith did.
+I suspect many of us feel like Joseph Smith did.
+I know I do.

 We all want the liberty of believing as we please.